pulkitgopalani/Audio_Filtering_DSP/README.md

     --play_audio : Playing output audio
   ```

-Please change the frequency mixture (for static analysis) and filters parameters direclty in main.py.
+Please change the frequency mixture (for static analysis) and filters parameters directly in main.py.